The Best Ski Resorts in the Rockies for Spring Skiing

 Snowbasin

-Snowbasin, located 45 minutes north of Salt Lake City Airport and 10 minutes from Ogden, has plenty of spring skiing in 3 different parts of the mountain served by 2 gondolas and a new express lift.
+Snowbasin, located 45 minutes north of Salt Lake City Airport and just over 20 minutes from Ogden, has plenty of spring skiing in 3 different parts of the mountain served by two gondolas and the new DeMoisy Express lift.
 The not-so-well-kept secret here is enjoying outdoor après-ski on the gigantic patio on the backside of Earl’s Lodge.
 That’s worth the trip alone.
-Basin Days is a relatively new celebration in March over the past few years with a free ski party on weekends.
-Closing date this year is estimated for late April.
+Snowbasin typically closes around mid-April.

 » Check out lodging options at Snowbasin.